Natural Thermal Hot Springs in Hawaii

 The Oheo Pools are located in the Oheo Gulch, which takes up the lower slope of a dormant volcano.
 The region comprises of 7 tiered pools that are constantly filled with fresh water from the river.

-Visit our blog for more information on hot springs in Hawaii and other parts of the world.
+Visit the rest hot springs page for more information on hot springs in Hawaii and other parts of the world.